-How to implement blended learning in my programme?
+How can I implement blended learning in my programme?

-How to implement blended learning in my programme?
+How can I implement blended learning in my programme?

 You can approach blended learning at different levels.
 You can start small, or you can completely (re)design your course.